tdwg/bdq/tg2/_review/docs/list/bdqval/index.md

 		</tr>
 		<tr>
 			<td>Fitness requirements</td>
-			<td>Data are fit for the Use Case bdq:Biotic-Relationships when occurrence records support consistent interpretation of biotic relationship evidenced by providing a resolvable taxonomic identification, minimally usable spatial and temporal context, and key controlled descriptors that are present and standardizable (e.g., record type, occurrence status, establishment context, pathway, type status).  <ul><li>Organism identity is usable: Taxon and scientific name terms are present and sufficiently resolvable, are internally consistent, and where possible are consistent with an appropriate source authority to support relationship interpretation and grouping.  </li><li>Occurrence semantics are usable: Key status/occurrence terms (e.g., dwc:occurrenceStatus) are present, and valid and standardizable so records are comparable.  </li><li>Location and time are usable: Spatial terms (coordinates and supporting metadata) and temporal terms (e.g., dwc:eventDate and related date terms) are present, valid, and internally consistent so records are comparable, and support consistent interpretation, and downstream use.  </li><li> </li><li>Supporting descriptors are usable: Core typing/descriptor terms (e.g., dwc:basisOfRecord, dc:type) are present, valid/ and standardizable so as to support consistent interpretation across sources.  </li></ul> </td>
+			<td>Data are fit for the Use Case bdqval:Biotic-Relationships when occurrence records support consistent interpretation of biotic relationship evidenced by providing a resolvable taxonomic identification, minimally usable spatial and temporal context, and key controlled descriptors that are present and standardizable (e.g., record type, occurrence status, establishment context, pathway, type status).  <ul><li>Organism identity is usable: Taxon and scientific name terms are present and sufficiently resolvable, are internally consistent, and where possible are consistent with an appropriate source authority to support relationship interpretation and grouping.  </li><li>Occurrence semantics are usable: Key status/occurrence terms (e.g., dwc:occurrenceStatus) are present, and valid and standardizable so records are comparable.  </li><li>Location and time are usable: Spatial terms (coordinates and supporting metadata) and temporal terms (e.g., dwc:eventDate and related date terms) are present, valid, and internally consistent so records are comparable, and support consistent interpretation, and downstream use.  </li><li> </li><li>Supporting descriptors are usable: Core typing/descriptor terms (e.g., dwc:basisOfRecord, dc:type) are present, valid/ and standardizable so as to support consistent interpretation across sources.  </li></ul> </td>
 		</tr>
 		<tr>
 			<td>Status</td>